a-wolfa/Interact_Unity/README.md

 - **Dependency Injection**: Uses Zenject to inject dependencies like PlayerInteractionVisitor.

 ## Project Structure
-- `Assets/Scripts/Interactors/Interactor.cs`: Main player interaction logic.
+- `/Interactors/Interactor.cs`: Main player interaction logic.
-- `Assets/Scripts/Visitors/PlayerInteractionVisitor.cs`: Visitor implementation for interactions.
+- `/Visitors/PlayerInteractionVisitor.cs`: Visitor implementation for interactions.
-- `Assets/Scripts/Interactable/`: Contains interactable interfaces and implementations.
+- `/Interactable/`: Contains interactable interfaces and implementations.
-- `Assets/Plugins/Zenject/`: Zenject dependency injection framework.

 ## How It Works
 1. **Interactor** listens for a key press (default: E).
 2. On key press, it raycasts forward from the player.
 3. If it hits an object implementing `IInteractable`, it calls `Accept(_interactionVisitor)`.
-4. `PlayerInteractionVisitor` handles the interaction logic.
+4. `PlayerInteractionVisitor` handles the interaction logic for any Interactables.

-## Dependency Injection Setup
-- Zenject is used to inject `PlayerInteractionVisitor` into `Interactor`.
-- Add a Zenject installer (e.g., `ProjectInstaller`) to bind `PlayerInteractionVisitor` as a singleton or as needed.

 ## Getting Started
-1. Open the project in Unity.
+1. Add the UnityPackage to your project.
 2. Ensure Zenject is installed (see `Assets/Plugins/Zenject/`).
 3. Add the `Interactor` script to your player GameObject.
-4. Set up a Zenject installer to bind `PlayerInteractionVisitor`.
+4. Set up a Zenject Scene Context in your scene and Add the InteractInstaller to it as a MonoInstaller.
 5. Create interactable objects implementing `IInteractable`.

 ## Example Zenject Installer